rji-futures-lab/Chatter/README.md

 Open `chatter/config/local_config.yaml` and fill in all the necessary configurations.

-You'll need to credentials for Twitter's API.
+You'll need credentials for Twitter's API.
 If you haven't already [apply](https://developer.twitter.com/en/apply-for-access) for a Twitter developer account, then create an app on that account called Chatter.

 You'll also need an API token for OpenCalais.
 To get one, [register](https://login.thomsonreuters.com/iamui/UI/createUser?app_id=Bold&realm=Bold&lang=en) for Open PermID/Open Calais.
-Then log into your account and click on your user name in the upper right corner order to display your API token:
+Then log into your account and click on your user name in the upper right corner.
+Then select "Display my API token".

 ![Where to find your OpenCalais API token](permid_screencap.png)